Swethaa-sri/clustering/README.md

 * spent more on wines, fruits, meat, fish, sweets, gold products
 * buying medium : through web catalogue, store
 * actively accepted the offers in all campaigns
-* all age catogories are present
+* all age categories are present

 **Cluster 1:**
 * size = 1014